juji-io/datalevin/doc/query.md

 # Datalevin Query Engine

 Datalevin has an innovative query engine that handles complex Datalog queries on large data sets with ease.

-It is a compiler and optimizer that essentially compiles query logic into an efficient sequence of nested index walks, which is close to a hand-written program.
+It is an optimizing compiler that compiles query logic into an efficient sequence of index walks similar to a hand-written data access program.

 ## Motivation